Gene Oliver: Minor leagues

+Major leagues

-Oliver was from Moline, Illinois.
-He graduated from Alleman Catholic High School and Northwestern University, before signing with the Cardinals in 1956.
-Although he spent seven full years and three partial seasons in the majors, he was a regular for only two seasons, as the catcher for the Cardinals in 1962 and the first baseman for the Braves in 1963.
+Although he spent seven full years and three partial seasons in the majors, Oliver was a regular for only two seasons, as the catcher for the Cardinals in 1962 and the first baseman for the Braves in 1963.
 Oliver had a strong arm and was good at blocking the plate.
 As a batter, he had some power and decent speed for a catcher.

+He made his major league debut in 1959 against the Philadelphia Phillies but would not stick with the parent club until 1962.
+He was traded to the Milwaukee Braves in 1963 and remained there till 1967.

 In 1965, Oliver reached a high-career mark of 21 home runs with the Braves in their final season in Milwaukee, enabling the 1965 Braves to set a National League record with six 20-HR hitters in one season.
 On June 8 of that year, Joe Torre, Eddie Mathews, Hank Aaron and Oliver hit tenth-inning home runs in a Braves victory over the Cubs, setting a major league record for most long balls in a single inning of an extra-inning game.

 The Phillies and Braves switched catchers in 1967, with Bob Uecker going to Atlanta.
 After the trade, Oliver suffered a severe knee injury that shortened his career.
+Before the 1968 season, he was traded first to the Boston Red Sox and then sold to the Chicago Cubs before being released the following season.

 In his ten-season career, Oliver hit .246 with 93 home runs, 320 runs batted in, 268 runs scored, 111 doubles, five triples, and 24 stolen bases in 786 games.

+In contrast to his less-than-stellar career, Oliver hit future Hall of Fame pitcher Sandy Koufax better than average, going 20-for-51 (.392) with 4 home runs and 9 runs batted in.
+At a banquet dias the two were attending together, years after they both had retired, Koufax joked to Oliver: "How did a putz like you hit .392 off me?"

+Personal life

+In 1955, Oliver married Marilyn (née Daxon); they were married for 52 years, until his death.
+They had two children, Dana and Daniel, and six grandchildren.

 Oliver remained close to his former Cubs teammates and acted as social director for Randy Hundley's fantasy baseball camps.

-He died shortly after his 25th camp in Rock Island, Illinois, and is interred at Calvary Mausoleum in Rock Island.
+He died in Rock Island, Illinois, on March 3, 2007, due to complications from lung surgery, and was interred at Calvary Mausoleum in Rock Island.
+He was survived by his wife and two children.
+Former teammates, including Hundley and Glenn Beckert attended his funeral.